-Driver's Name Phone N Jumber
+Driver's Name Phone Number

-Driver's License Number State F Exp Date
+Driver's License Number State IL Exp Date

-Driver's Name Phone N Jumber
+Driver's Name Phone Number

-Driver's License Number State F Exp Date
+Driver's License Number State Exp Date

-Trip Advisor Phone N Number
+Trip Advisor Phone Number

-Department Account Number (van/bus only)
+Department Account N lumber (van/bus only)

 Destination City/State # of Passengers

-Date/Time of trip Return Date/Time
+Date/Time of trip Return Date/T ìme

-vehicle, notify us by Public Safety. time may result i College personne must be immediat at 351-2369.
-Any Failure to notify to notify to loss of college vel to include, staff, d here and in the one driving the value of the proper party of the privileges.
-Students, and per rehicle must be of any incidents Parkland vehicl rsons of legal ag included o , or failing les are inte e.
-By signi n this form to return nded for I ing this fo m and approved the vehicle on Parkland

-Signing Out Checking In

-Signature Signature

-Date Date
+The completion of this form for every trip is mandatory.
+This form along with all keys, credit cards, and gas receipts must be immediately returned to Public Safety, A160.
+If there are any issues with the vehicle, notify us at 351-2369.
+Anyone driving the vehicle must be included on this form and approved by Public Safety.
+Failure to notify the proper party of any incidents, or failing to return the vehicle on time may result in loss of college vehicle privileges.
+Parkland vehicles are intended for Parkland College personnel to include, staff, students, and persons of legal age.
+By signing this form, you agree to the terms listed here and in the Vehicle Use Policy.

+ature ·

 For Public Safety Use

-Set 1 Set 2 Set 3 Set 4 Set 5 -

-11 15A 15UL 15C 22 30
+Set 1 Set 2 Set 3 Set 4 Set 5 11 15A 15UL 15C 22 30

 Signing Out Checking In

-Number of Cards
+DLN Valid Yes [] No [] ^{Must have correct} level CDL for 22 and 30 Number of Cards

 Date Checked Date Checked

 Issuer Issuer

-^{}Must have this form completely filled out, along with an up to date Field Trip Form and trip itinerary in order to check out vehicle
+Must have this form completely filled out, along with an up to date Field Trip Form and trip itinerary in order to check out vehicle